mementoweb/mediawiki/README.md

 Of course, the fastest development process is:

 1. edit tests or change code, if necessary
-2. make undeploy && make clean unit-test package deploy
+2. make undeploy && make clean package deploy
 3. run the integration test battery matching your deployment

 # Code compliance verification